Relation between broadcast domination and multipacking numbers on chordal and other hyperbolic graphs: Introduction

 Hence, the broadcast domination number can be expressed as an integer linear program:

-The \textit{maximum multipacking problem} is the dual integer program of the above problem.
-Moreover, multipacking can be seen as a refinement of the classic independent set problems.
 A \textit{multipacking} is a set $ M \subseteq V $ in a graph $ G = (V, E) $ such that $|N_r[v]\cap M|\leq r$ for each vertex $ v \in V(G) $ and for every integer $ r \geq 1 $.
 The \textit{multipacking number} of $ G $ is the maximum cardinality of a multipacking of $ G $ and it is denoted by $ \MP(G) $.
 A \textit{maximum multipacking} is a multipacking $M$ of a graph $ G $ such that $|M|=\MP(G)$.
 If $M$ is a multipacking, we define a vector $y$ with the entries $y_j=1$ when $v_j\in M$ and $y_j=0$ when $v_j\notin M$.
-So,
+So, The \textit{maximum multipacking problem} is the dual integer program of the \textit{optimal dominating broadcast problem}.

 \textbf{Brief Survey:} Erwin~\cite{erwin2004dominating,erwin2001cost} introduced broadcast domination in his doctoral thesis in 2001.
 Multipacking was introduced in Teshima’s Master’s Thesis \cite{teshima2012broadcasts} in 2012 (also see \cite{beaudou2019multipacking,cornuejols2001combinatorial,dunbar2006broadcasts,meir1975relations}).
 For general graphs, surprisingly, an optimal dominating broadcast can be found in polynomial-time $O(n^6)$~\cite{heggernes2006optimal}.
 The same problem can be solved in linear time for trees~\cite{brewster2019broadcast}.
 However, until now, there is no known polynomial-time algorithm to find a maximum multipacking of general graphs (the problem is also not known to be NP-hard).
 However, polynomial-time algorithms are known for trees and more generally, strongly chordal graphs~\cite{brewster2019broadcast}.
 See~\cite{foucaud2021complexity} for other references concerning algorithmic results on the two problems.